Suicide Prevention & Crisis Intervention-4 hours (clinicians)

 About Course

-A professional 4-hour continuing education course designed for LPCs, LMFTs, LCSWs, and mental health providers seeking clear, practical training in suicide risk assessment, crisis intervention strategies, ethical decision-making, safety planning, and scope-of-practice responsibilities.
-This course provides structured assessment tools, stabilization techniques, referral guidance, and legal/ethical frameworks to support clinicians in responding to clients experiencing suicidal ideation or acute emotional distress.
+These courses are open to LPCs, LMFTs, LCSWs/Social Workers, Psychologists, and mental health providers seeking clear, practical training in suicide risk assessment, crisis intervention strategies, ethical decision-making, safety planning, and scope-of-practice responsibilities.
+This course provides structured assessment tools, stabilization techniques, referral guidance, and legal/ethical frameworks to support clinicians in responding to clients experiencing suicidal ideation or acute emotional distress or for independent professional development.

 What Will You Learn?